klei/grunt-injector/README.md

 ## Release History

+**0.3.0** - 2013-12-10 - Adding `sort` option to be able to sort files.
+Also rewriting for performance which removes unnecessary injections for dynamic file objects

 **0.2.0** - 2013-11-20 - Don't write to destination file if it hasn't been changed by the injector (useful to not trigger any unnecessary watch tasks if applicable)

 **0.1.2** - 2013-11-17 - Making it possible to only provide destFile and not template